infusionsoft/infusionsoft-php/README.md

 ## Version Notes

-This version implements a newer version of the xml-rpc handling library and GuzzleHttp.
-As such, the minimum PHP version has been increased to >= 5.5
+This version implements RESTful endpoints, a new version of Guzzle, and a restructured request handler.

 ## Install